Smith & Nephew Hip Implant Recall Lawsuit

 Smith & Nephew has recalled several of its metal-on-metal hip implant products due to reports of dangerous side effects, including infections and premature device failure caused by fractures and dislocations.

 If you suffered an injury from one of these defective products, you should contact a reputable attorney to find out if you can file a Smith & Nephew hip implant recall lawsuit to obtain compensation.
-The defective medical device attorneys at Janet, Jenner & Suggs have decades of combined experience recovering fair compensation for injury victims.
-Robert K. Jenner, the leader of our firm’s Mass Tort Division has more than 32 years of experience with defective product cases.
-He was also named Best Lawyers® 2017 Lawyer of the Year for mass tort litigation and class actions for Baltimore, Maryland.
+The defective medical device attorneys at Janet, Janet & Suggs, LLC have decades of combined experience recovering over $1 billion in verdicts and settlements.

 Your initial consultation with our attorneys is absolutely free and you will not be charged legal fees unless there is a favorable resolution of your claim.